karthikchintala1/jasper2/_posts/2018/August/2018-08-30-streaming-in-asp-net-core-signalr.markdown

 }
 ```

-Once you've saved libman.json our signalr.js will be available in signalr folder in lib.
+Once you've saved libman.json our signalr.js will be available in the SignalR folder in lib.

 ### HTML for streaming

 Copy the following HTML into `Index.chtml`.
-For the purpose of the article, I'm removing the existing html in in `Index.cshtml` and adding the following.
+For the purpose of the article, I'm removing the existing HTML in `Index.cshtml` and adding the following.

 ```html
 @page